andrewmagill/andrewmagill.github.io/index.md

             <img style="max-height: 500px;" alt="Geoweaver screenshot" src="./imgs/geoweaver_hero.png" />
             <p>
               <a href="https://github.com/delapuente/pangolink" target="_blank">Geoweaver</a>
-            is a web base plaform that enables you to manage your deep learning workflows and provenance across distributed resources.</a>
+            is a web based plaform that enables you to manage deep learning workflows with provenance across distributed resources.</a>
             </p>
           </section>